lisiyao21/AnimeRun/README.md

-# AnimeRun API
+# NeurIPS 2022 Dataset & Benchmark Track: AnimeRun: 2D Animation Visual Correspondence from Open Source 3D Movies

-This repository contains the api for our proposed AnimeRun dataset.
+This repository contains the api for our proposed AnimeRun dataset and relevant methods.
+Complete and clean code is on the way!
+Coming soon!!

 ## AnimeRun structure